mogorman/bootlegger/README.md

 <img src="https://img.shields.io/hexpm/dt/bootlegger" alt="Downloads"/>
 <img src="/bootlegger.png" alt="bootlegger logo"/>

-# Bootlegger: A pure elixir delivery tool for delivery from distillery.
+# Bootlegger: A pure elixir delivery tool for distillery releases and upgrades.
 <!-- end_header -->
 Bootlegger is a tool to help with deploying distillery releases to an environment.
 It is written in pure elixir to avoid issues caused by bash, and environment differences.